Introducing a New Puppy to An Older Dog

-Our steps are designed to decrease the likelihood of aggression between your pets however if you have a particularly anti-social or territorial dog, we recommend speaking with an experienced behavioural trainer to ensure both pets will be safe.
+The following steps are designed to decrease the likelihood of aggression between your pets, however if you have a particularly anti-social or territorial dog, we recommend speaking with an experienced behavioural trainer to ensure both pets will be safe.

+One last thing before we start...
 Aside from body stance and vocalisation, dogs rely heavily on scent when meeting new people and animals.
-In fact this is why dogs often sniff each other's derrieres when they meet.
+In fact, this is why dogs often sniff each other's derrieres when they meet.
 A dog's scent is predominantly dispersed through the anal sacs making this the prime sniffing spot to say hello.

 To follow these steps, you'll need the help of a friend or relative that your existing dog trusts.

-It's important to remember what a significant adjustment this will be for your existing dog who is used to having your attention all to yourself.
+It's important to remember what a significant adjustment this will be for your existing dog who is used to having your undivided attention.
 It's only natural to be concerned about your new dog being anxious in their new home but be careful not to skew your attention in their direction.
-When we recently introduced a new Border Collie cross into our home, our existing chihuahua, Nacho, (who was usually good natured) developed aggressive tendancies, destructive behaviours and would ignore learnt commands.

 Apart from using these steps in keeping your pets safe, they can also help reduce stress.
 A dog that's friendly with everyone at the park can often be territorial in their home.
 Always introduce new pets to each other in a neutral space where they both feel happy and relaxed.
 If problems persist and your dogs are still showing aggression to one another, an experienced trainer may be required for the safety and wellbeing of you and your pets.